evamwende/evamwende/README.md

 ---

-> “Always curious, always learning and always ready to turn data into impact!”
+> “Always curious, always learning, and always ready to turn data into impact!”